OpensourceICTSolutions/zabbix-mysql-partitioning-perl/README.md

 # MySQL 8.x (NOT MariaDB!)
 ```

 That's it!
-You are now done and you have setup MySQL partitioing.
+You are now done and you have setup MySQL partitioning.
 We could execute the script manually with:
 ```
 perl /usr/share/zabbix/mysql_zbx_part.pl
 ```